Tousif2027/Demo-Class/README.md

 # Demo-Class
-In this I learned How I create a repositery in Git &amp; Github.
+In this sesion I learned How I create a repositery in Git &amp; Github.